 Design Therapeutics, Inc. (the "Company") was incorporated in Delaware in December 2017 and is based in Carlsbad, California.
-The Company is a clinical-stage biopharmaceutical company pioneering the research and development of GeneTACTM molecules, which are a novel class of small-molecule gene targeted chimera therapeutic candidates designed to be disease-modifying by addressing the underlying cause of diseases caused by inherited nucleotide repeat expansion mutations.
-The Company's lead product candidate is in Friedreich ataxia ("FA"), its second product candidate is in Fuchs endothelial corneal dystrophy ("FECD"), and it is also advancing GeneTACTM programs to address other diseases.
+The Company is a biopharmaceutical company pioneering GeneTACTM molecules, a novel class of disease-modifying small-molecule gene targeted chimera therapeutics that are designed to target the underlying cause of inherited nucleotide repeat expansion diseases.
+The Company's lead product candidate is in Friedreich ataxia ("FA"), its second GeneTACTM program is in myotonic dystrophy type-1 ("DM1"), and it is also advancing its GeneTACTM portfolio to address other serious nucleotide repeat-driven monogenic diseases.